· 8 min read

 In this stage, you’re adding the logic to track events in your game that you’ll eventually send to the servers.
 There’s a lot you’ll want to capture.
 What are players doing?
 How long do they stay logged in?
 When do they make a purchase?
 What level were they on when they signed out?

 Thankfully, you don’t need to plan all that logic yourself.
 Every analytics platform has its own API you can plug into.
 Or you can just use our core tool.
 We’ve already defined all these events and set up the tracking, so you just need to use our API and SDK to grab the information.

-If you’re using our core tool, it’ll likely take you a week to set up and learn how to grab the relevant information.
+Using our core tool will likely take you a week to set up and learn how to grab the relevant information.
 But if you’re looking to create your own analytics, this could take a long time.
 (It’s taken us years to get our core tool to where it is now.)

 Step two: Collect the data

 Once you’ve got the code in place to collect your games’ data, you need somewhere to send it all and store it.
 Remember, you’ll need to encrypt the data you send, so any service you use needs to work with TLS – the standard security protocol when sending data over the internet.